cobookman/bigquery-threadpool-example/README.md

   * This example spins up 40 concurrent workers, and queues up 100 queries.
 It then blocks until its done.
 Testing that the code can indeed handle this kind of query volume, and allowing you to profile how many workers you'd want for a given query kind.
+Warning this example when run can incur significant billing.

 # Building & Running Samples